ryanpei/newrelicEventListener/README.md

             config:
               apiKey: 'key'
 ```

-Or use the [pluginRepository](https://github.com/armory-plugins/pluginRepository) to avoid copying the plugin `.zip` artifact.

 To debug the plugin inside a Spinnaker service (like Echo) using IntelliJ Idea follow these steps: